 Mia Love, the first Black woman elected to Congress as a Republican, has died

-The first Black woman elected to Congress as a Republican has died.
+The first Black Republican Congresswoman has died.
 Mia Love represented central Utah from 2015 to 2019.
 KUER's Sean Higgins reports on her life and career.

 (SOUNDBITE OF ARCHIVED RECORDING)